-English Writing: During 2009-2011, 35% of students starting 1 level below college level English progressed to a College-Level transferable (CLT) course; contrasted with nearly 47% in 2011-2013.
-Likewise, we saw an increase in the basic skills progression at all levels of English (1 through 4) between 2008-2010 and 2010-2012.
-However, students who start at level 4 (the lowest level), still demonstrate a low probability of achieving and passing a CLT course (less than 4%.)
-To this end, the English department created a plan to help accelerate basic skills English progress by reducing the levels of English (thereby reducing the number of "exit points" and increasing the change the student will remain in class and progress.)
-The lowest levels of English were dropped, and now students start at ENGL-110, before progressing to ENGL-51 then ENGL-1A.
-In and out of class support are provided for (instructional assistance, supplemental instruction, tutoring.)
+English Writing: During 2009-2011, 35% of students starting 3 levels below college level English progressed to a College-Level transferable (CLT) course; contrasted with nearly 37% in 2011-2013.
+Likewise, we saw an increase in the basic skills progression at all levels of English (1 through 3) between 2009-2011 and 2011-2013.
+However, students who start at levels 3 and 2 (the lowest levels), still demonstrate about half the probability of achieving and passing a CLT course compared to those who start at 1 level below.